breanna13/letterboxd-randomiser/README.md

 While this is a fun and excting way to choose films and a great concept, scrolling through list pages can be tedious, and unnumbered lists can make this method nigh impossible without manually counting through rows and pages.

-With letterboxd randomiser, randomising letterboxd lists can be done with the drop of a hat.
+With letterboxd randomiser, randomising letterboxd lists can be done easily.

 <b>Set Up and Run</b>
-1. Modules used: bs4, random, requests, datetime
-2. List must have 100+ films
+1. List must have 100+ films
-3. Enter username, spaces are written as underscores (_)
+2. Enter username, spaces are written as underscores (_)
-4. Enter list name, spaces are written as dashes (-)
+3. Enter list name, spaces are written as dashes (-)
-5. Output as poster file
+4. Output as poster file

 Web application version of this coming soon ☺︎